richgieg/compsci311/README.md

 Asks the user what their party affiliation is and saves their answers so that it gets better at making guesses.

+The included data files already have sample surveys for each political party.

 ## Build & Run

 You must have the Java Development Kit installed on your system.